AnthonyMRodrigues/docsreactnative/docs/Debugging.md

   <h3>Projects with Native Code Only</h3>
   <p>
     The remainder of this guide only applies to projects made with <code>react-native init</code>
-    or to those made with Create React Native App which have since ejected.
+    or to those made with <code>expo init</code> or Create React Native App which have since ejected.
 For more information about ejecting, please see
     the <a href="https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md" target="_blank">guide</a> on
     the Create React Native App repository.